Kitablet/Vidyatech23082018/Readme.txt

-Cloud Server - Contains the code for Cloud Server and API eReader - Contains the code of Kitablet App and Browser Version
+Cloud Server - Contains the code for Cloud Server and API eReader - Contains the code of Kitablet App and Browser Version Database - Contains the backup of a clean database

 ----------------------------------------------------------------------------